Absci ABS-201: Targeting the Prolactin Receptor

 Update: July 2025

 The CEO of Absci posted the below Tweet recently.
-The before and after macaque monkey image in there seems eerily similar to the image from Hope Medicine’s HMI-115 and its effect on macaques.
+The before and after macaque monkey image in there seems identical to the image from Hope Medicine’s HMI-115 and its effect on macaques.
+Strange.
+The same image can also be seen in their 2024 R&D document.
 Both HMI-115 and Absci’s ABS-201 target the prolactin receptor to regrow hair.
 Hope Medicine has already completed Phase 2 clinical trials, while Absci is yet to commence any human trials.

 ABSCI Hair Growth Prolactin